Children's Art Museum of Nepal: Interior Design

 The art museum houses two rooms, the Exhibition Room and the Education Room, inside a 1,200 sq. foot rooftop space.
 The Exhibition Room displays art that were produced in regularly scheduled museum workshops by Nepali students.
 It also displays art by local artists, international collaborators.
 The space is used as a miniature art gallery as well as an impromptu workshop.
 The Education Room houses a mini library and serves as the center of activity or the creativity lab.
 The room also includes a workshop stocked with art supplies.
 The rooftop has been crafted into a small living space, called the “Cloud” and is used for artist residency.

 Programs/ Activities

 According to CAMON's Program Coordinator Pranjali Singh, children explore without direction however, "most activities tackle specific social issues".
 Starting 2013, even before the official establishment of the museum, Shrestha and her team conducted various activities under CAMON’s Community Outreach Program which started in June.
 Programs include an alphabet workshop where kids are taught to learn and appreciate the uniqueness of the Nepali alphabet, winter art camp and a “Wall of Hope” mural for the Half the Sky Film and Art Festival organized by Human Rights Film Focus Nepal in November.
 Moreover, the CAM team also known as the CAM crew carried out multitude of creative murals throughout Kathmandu.
-The volunteers also organized a hand-washing awareness day which involved school-children making a mural at school.